The best touchscreen laptops are highly responsive to your finger gestures, support digital pen input and delight your eyes vibrancy and brilliance.

-The best touchscreen laptops free you from the confines of your keyboard and allows you to fly over to the display and enhance your laptop experience.
-Touch screen laptops add a layer of fun that non-touch screen counterparts can't provide, which can be activated by your fingers, styluses and more.
+The amazing aspect about touchscreen laptops is that they unshackle you from the confines of your keyboard and enhance your experience.
+The best touch screen laptops add a whole new layer of fun that non-touch screen counterparts can't provide, which can be activated by hand gestures, fingers and styluses.

 One thing you should be aware of, though, is that touch screen laptops have a tendency of being a bigger drain on battery than non-touch screen laptops.
 In our reviews, touch screen laptops typically outputted lower battery runtimes than non-touch screen devices.